2027 AFC Asian Cup: Venues

+Eight stadiums in three host cities will be used to play the tournament:

+Teams

-The first two rounds of qualification will act as part of the Asian qualification for the 2026 FIFA World Cup.
-Saudi Arabia, which received automatic qualification for the Asian Cup as host, is also expected to participate in the qualifiers to qualify for the 2026 World Cup.
+The first two rounds of qualification acted as part of the Asian qualification for the 2026 FIFA World Cup.
+Saudi Arabia, which received automatic qualification for the Asian Cup as host, also participated in the qualifiers to qualify for the 2026 World Cup.

-Northern Mariana Islands, whose football association became the 47th full AFC member during the confederation's 30th Congress on 9 December 2020, are eligible to enter the qualification tournament only for the Asian Cup.
+The Northern Mariana Islands, whose football association became the 47th full AFC member during the confederation's 30th Congress on 9 December 2020, was only eligible to enter the qualification tournament for the Asian Cup, but was ultimately excluded.

+Singapore qualified for the first time on merit, after hosting the 1984 AFC Asian Cup.

+Two nations from the previous edition failed to qualify—India and Hong Kong.
+Both of these teams were eliminated by Singapore after failing to win the third round's Group C. Iran meanwhile extended their qualification record; this was their sixteenth straight appearance in the tournament, having qualified for every edition since 1968.